 A cloud of fear descended on me as I neared the end of chemotherapy.
 I was used to regular appointments, checkpoints, and monitoring.
 Ultimately, the fear of the unknown paralyzed me.

-I felt very isolated and alone in my fear and sadness, but my friends and family assumed I was fine.
-They expected life to go back to “normal.”
+I felt very isolated and alone in my fear and sadness, but my friends and family assumed I was okay.
+They expected life to go back to "normal.”

 But everything had changed.
 Cancer didn’t just disappear overnight.
 It loomed above me, threatening to return anytime.